-1.2 The primary objective is to produce a coordinated timetable that is equitable, effective and student focused and that will maximise the efficient use of the University’s learning and teaching space and resources.
+1.2 The primary objective is to produce a coordinated timetable that is equitable, effective and student focused and that will maximise the efficient use of the University’s learning and teaching resources.

 2. Policy scope and application

-2.2 Where courses are delivered by a third-party provider, the principles of this policy apply, however the timetable for that particular location is developed and managed by the third-party provider, to meet contractual obligations with the University.
+2.2 Where courses are delivered by a third-party provider, the principles of this policy apply, however the timetable for that location is developed and managed by the third-party provider, to meet contractual obligations with the University.
 Note: The associated Academic Timetable – Procedures focus on the operationalisation of these principles for USC managed facilities only.

 Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to these procedures and are critical to its effectiveness.